BasselFouad/EZC3D-TASK/ReadMe.md

 _Your assignment:_

-Implement a skeleton Electron and Angular application that can be used to validate the viability of working with C3D files from Typescript.
+Implement a skeleton Electron and Angular application that can be used _*only to validate the viability of working with C3D files directly from the frontend, in JS*_.
 Specifically, such application should:
 * Prompt the user an action trigger to select a c3d file, from the filesystem of the local machine
 * Pass the c3d path to the readC3D(path) function of the provide Wasm library
 * Expect a serialized json as reply (as showed by the c3d_wrapper.cpp testMessage function)